bhopals/java-spring/spring-boot-microservices-with-spring-cloud/02-introduction-to-microservices.md

 - Strict separation between the Build, Release and Run stages
 - The twelve-factor app is a methodology for building software-as-a-service apps
 - Create a view across multiple services

+- Explicitly declare and isolate dependencies
+- strict separation of config from code.
+- Build stage, Release stage, Run stage
+- Stateless processes
+- Maximize robustness with fast startup and graceful shutdown
+- Processes should strive to minimize startup time